-The ground floor of the Omni Commons is wheelchair-accessible with the exception of the Kids Room and the Blue Classroom.
+The ground floor of the Omni Commons is wheelchair-accessible with the exception of the Kids Room and the Small Classroom.
 A wheelchair bathroom is located at the southwest corner of the Entrance Hall, a large and well-lit space that’s highly modular and often rented for book readings and pop-up bazaars.

 Our beautiful Ballroom is perfect for large events with up to 244 attendees.
 The stage is outfitted with a dropdown projection screen and a complete array of A/V equipment.
 Take a 3D tour of the ballroom!